vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Debugger.md

 ### ![Rider tracepoint](breakpointUnsuspendent_dark.svg) Tracepoints (logging breakpoints)
 Disable the suspend execution setting of a ![Rider breakpoint](breakpoint_dark.svg){.inline} [breakpoint](#rider-breakpoint-breakpoints) via the right-click menu so it becomes a ![Rider tracepoint](breakpointUnsuspendent_dark.svg){.inline} **tracepoint**, navigate to more settings and add logging.
 The logs will print to the **IDE's debug console**, not Unity[^1].
-Tracepoints are a great substitution for [manual logging](Logging/How-to.md), avoiding unnecessary recompilation and play-mode changes.
+Tracepoints are a great substitution for [manual logging](Logging/How-to.md), avoiding unnecessary recompilation and Play Mode changes.

 ### ![Rider data](binaryData_dark.svg) Variable inspection
 Hovering over an initialised variable during debugging will provide you with a view of its internals.
 This lets you discover faulty logic or uninitialised values.